craigtrim/fast-parse-time/BOUNDARIES.md

 # Missing: 12/31/2023 and 01-15-2024
 ```

-**Rationale**: Tokenizer optimization—processing one delimiter pattern at a time simplifies parsing and reduces false positives.
+**Rationale**: Tokenizer optimization.
+Processing one delimiter pattern at a time simplifies parsing and reduces false positives.

 **Workaround**: Process text multiple times with different expected formats, or normalize delimiters before extraction.